Comiccobe/aoc2022/README.md

-# Advent of code 2022 solutions
+# Day 05 in Erlang

 Each day is in a separate branch named after that day.